 The historic House, standing on the banks of the Charente River, is one of the oldest in Jarnac.
 Its impressive stone façade is grand without feeling austere and its walls extend to enclose the terrace garden and pool where guests are able to dine al fresco.

 Inside, nods to the Hine stag proliferate, along with English country house touches and chic French charm.
-We drop our bags in our bright and feminine room before heading down to the pool to cool off with a dip and a refreshing highball of H by Hine Cognac & Ginger Ale.
+We drop our bags in our bright and floral room before heading down to the pool to cool off with a dip and a refreshing highball of H by Hine Cognac & Ginger Ale.

 Dinner follows, accompanied by Hine‘s charming Per Even Allaire, and yet more stunning Hine Cognacs – our favourite being the absolutely outstanding Hine Family Reserve Cognac XO Grande Champagne (£550), of which only a few hundred bottles are released each year.
 Elegant and profound with an intoxicatingly rich, aromatic nose, this rare beauty created from the Hine family’s private reserves, retains the bright floral and vibrant fruit that Hine is known for, whilst introducing an undercurrent of moreish rancio and lingering earthy elements.